A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: Literature Review

-Various metaheuristic methods have been developed successfully in the literature.
-Most related to our approach are the Hybrid General Variable Neighborhood Search (HGVNS) of \citet{de2020variable} and the Hybrid Genetic Algorithm (HGA20) of \citet{ha2020hybrid}; not to be confused with our HGA approach, we use the acronym `HGA20' for the method of \citet{ha2020hybrid} throughout the paper.
-HGVNS also starts with an optimal or near-optimal TSP solution, then converts it to an initial solution by creating sub-routes for the drone.
+Various metaheuristic methods have been developed successfully \bluenote{for solving TSPD/FSTSP} in the literature.
+Most related to our approach is the Hybrid General Variable Neighborhood Search (HGVNS) of \citet{de2020variable} and the Hybrid Genetic Algorithm (HGA20) of \citet{ha2020hybrid}; not to be confused with our HGA approach, we use the acronym `HGA20' for the method of \citet{ha2020hybrid} throughout the paper.
+HGVNS also starts with an optimal or near-optimal TSP solution and then converts it to an initial solution by creating sub-routes for the drone.
 Finally, HGVNS improves the solution by a variable neighborhood search.
-HGA20 represents each chromosome in the form of a giant tour that corresponds to the TSP tour.
+HGA20 represents each chromosome in the form of a giant tour that corresponds to the TSP tour with the depot removed.
 The \SPLIT{} method, a polynomial time algorithm proposed in \citet{ha2018min}, is employed at each step in order to convert the giant tour chromosome into the FSTSP tour.
-Then, local search methods are applied for improvement, and finally, using a restore method, the improved FSTSP tour is converted back into the giant tour chromosome.
+Then, local search \bluenote{neighborhoods} are applied for improvement, and finally, using a restore method, the improved FSTSP tour is converted back into the giant tour chromosome.
 The chromosome encoding in our approach, however, includes the truck sequence as well as the drone sequence.
-Only the locations of drone launches and landings remain, which are determined by dynamic programming in an optimal manner.
+Only the locations of drone launches and landings remain \bluenote{undecided}, which are determined by DP in an optimal manner.

-Figure \ref{fig:comparison} provides an overview of our algorithm's structure so that it can be compared to TSP-ep-all and HGA20.
-Observably, TSP-ep-all takes a TSP tour and applies exact partitioning, or \EP{}, to transform it optimally to a TSPD solution with a time complexity of $O(n^3)$, $n$ being the number of customer nodes.
-In HGA20, multiple TSP tours are generated by crossover within GA, and the TSPD solution is obtained using the \SPLIT{} method with a time complexity of $O(n^4)$, which is analogous to \EP{}.
-Then the TSPD solution is restored as a chromosome (TSP tour) and reintroduced to the GA population pool.

-In our methodology, each chromosome is designed to store more information.
-GA also determines the vehicle type used to serve each customer, in addition to the order.
-As illustrated in Figure \ref{fig:HGA-TAC}, each chromosome consists of a sequence of numbers which represent the customers.
-The positive and negative numbers indicate the customers that will be visited by truck and drone, respectively.
-To achieve the TSPD solution, it is sufficient to establish where the drone is released from and returns to the truck.
-To discover the rendezvous points optimally, we devise a dynamic programming algorithm, \JOIN{}, with the time complexity of $O(n^2)$.
-To summarize, the type of vehicle required for each node is decided in \EP{} and \SPLIT{}, in addition to rendezvous points, while in our \JOIN{} approach, the first decision has been assigned to GA.